oldkingcone/Albert/README.md

 #### Usage:

   The useage of this tool is very easy, there is a guided menu.
 The options are seperated by type, future editions of this tool will incoporate exploitation and post-exploitation phases to further simplify the whole process.
 Along with the additions of those 2 phases, it will also have the ability to automate the whole process, and not just shotgun blast exploits at a clients machine in the hope that one will work.

+  Because of the lower level packages within this project, you will need to run this program as `sudo`:

+  Clone the repo by using the standard `git clone` method:
+  >git clone https://github.com/oldkingcone/Albert.git ; cd Albert-master

+  To run the program, simply use:
+  >sudo python3 ./Albert.py

 ---